 Department WebsiteDepartment EmailAdvising

-Students seeking an elective may take any Religious Studies course at the 1000 or 2000 level.
-Students who have completed 30 credit hours of university course work and have completed a minimum of three (3) credit hours at the 1000 level and three (3) credit hours at the 2000 level may register for a 3000 level course in Religious Studies to complete a degree requirement for an elective at the 3000 level.
+Students seeking an elective may take any Religion course at the 1000 or 2000 level.
+Students who have completed 30 credit hours of university course work and have completed a minimum of three (3) credit hours at the 1000 level and three (3) credit hours at the 2000 level may register for a 3000 level course in Religion to complete a degree requirement for an elective at the 3000 level.

 The Bachelor of Arts (BA) is a well-established, foundational degree and requires the requirements listed below alongside general graduation requirements.

-Students majoring in Religious Studies must fulfill the following requirements:
+Students majoring in Religion must fulfill the following requirements:

 The equivalent of thirty-nine (39) credit hours in the Department.
 Normally, these will be distributed as follows: